 Put a bird on it?
 So 2011!
-These days, Portlanders can’t wait to put a rug on it — specifically, the now-disappeared quirky turquoise carpet at Portland International Airport (PDX).
-The whimsical pattern, which evoked the airport’s intersecting north-south runways, has popped up on everything from socks to cycling jerseys, not to mention in thousands of selfies.
+Lately, Portlanders can’t wait to put a rug on it — specifically, the quirky turquoise carpet at Portland International Airport (PDX).
+The whimsical PDX carpet pattern evoked the airport’s intersecting north-south runways.
+No longer underfoot, it’s popped up on everything from socks to cycling jerseys, not to mention in thousands of selfies.

 This unlikely trend took off in 2013, when Port of Portland officials announced plans to tear out the 25-year-old carpet in favor of a modern look.
-After the remodeling earlier this year, many PDX patrons took to social media to show their support, posting nostalgic carpet photos with each arrival and departure.
-Today the @PDXCarpet Instagram account, which describes the carpet as “outdated, unfashionable, and absolutely charming,” boasts more than 21,000 followers, while the “#pdxcarpet” hashtag features more than 70,000 photos starring the airport’s shoe-trodden fibers.
-Similarly, The Carpet at Portland Airport on Facebook has attracted over 14,000 fans.
+Many PDX patrons took to social media to show their support, posting nostalgic carpet photos with each arrival and departure.
+The @PDXCarpet Instagram account, which describes the carpet as “outdated, unfashionable, and absolutely charming,” boasts more than 23,000 followers.
+The carpet-selfie trend continues; the “#pdxcarpet” hashtag features more than 95,000 photos starring the airport flooring, old and new.
+Even The Carpet at Portland Airport on Facebook attracted around 14,000 fans.

 “I think it’s amazing that so many people can share something as simple as liking a carpet pattern,” says Ceara Chewning, the graduate student who manages the Facebook page.

-People’s love for PDX goes way beyond the carpet — Travel + Leisure readers have rated it the country’s best airport for three years running, and locals and visitors alike appreciate the airport’s free Wi-Fi, no-markup local food and shopping and easy light rail connection to downtown.
+People’s love for PDX goes way beyond the carpet.
+As of 2018, Travel + Leisure readers have rated it the country’s best airport for six consecutive years.
+And locals and visitors alike appreciate the free Wi-Fi, no-markup local food and shopping and easy light-rail connection to downtown.

 “It seems silly to a lot of people,” says Chewning, “But the symbolism is something important, and I think anything that creates a community is important.”